cognitect-labs/aws-api/README.md

 ## Endpoint Override

-Most of the time you can create a client and it figures out the correct endpoint for you, but there are exceptions.
-You may want to use a proxy server or connect to a local dynamodb, or perhaps you've found a bug that you could work around if you could supply the correct endpoint.
-All of this can be accomplished by supplying an `:endpoint-override` map to the `client` constructor:
+Most of the time you can create a client and it figures out the correct endpoint for you.
+The endpoints of most AWS API operations adhere to the pattern documented in [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html).
+But there are exceptions.

+* Some AWS APIs have operations which require custom endpoints (e.g. Kinesis Video [GetMedia](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_dataplane_GetMedia.html)).
+* You may want to use a proxy server or connect to a local dynamodb.
+* Perhaps you've found a bug that you could work around if you could supply the correct endpoint.

+All of this can be accomplished by supplying an `:endpoint-override` map to the `client`
+constructor:

 ``` clojure
 (def ddb (aws/client {:api :dynamodb